xnaxe29/museli/README.md

 G. basic_parameter_file.dat: File showing all basic parameter keys (for additional convenience to users).
 Users can copy and modify this to their needs.

+IMPORTANT NOTES:

+1. 'clean_data' function defaults nan and empty elements as 1e-6 for data and 1e-5 for error.
+If this needs to be changed, please change it in 'basic_functions' module.
+2. 'FWHM' value less than 4.0 (in km/s) gives error while running custom emission line fitting.
+For now, the code by default sets FWHM to 4.0 if the value drops before 4.0.
+We are investigating the cause for this and will hopefully solve this in the coming updates.
+3.